TheLeaderDev/Code-Snippets/getChangeData/README.md

-<h1 align="center">Usage guide for getIPinfo() function</h1>
+<h1 align="center">Usage guide for getChangeData() function</h1>
-<p align="center">This function returns the public information of an IP address.
-You just need to pass an IP to it, and in the output, you can get details like the country, region, city, ISP/organization, and local time—just like that!</p>
+<p align="center">This function takes any date you give it, no matter the format, and converts it into three main calendars: Shamsi, Gregorian, and Hijri.
+You can pass a full date string or an array, and it will return a clean, organized array with the year, month, day, formatted output, weekday name, and month title for each calendar—super easy to convert dates back and forth without any hassle.</p>
-<p align="center">Important: This function gets its information from the Check Host API, so it definitely needs an internet connection.
-Keep in mind that if the site's policies change in the future, the function might run into issues since it's dependent on it.
-But don’t worry—if that happens, I will also try to update the function.</p>
+<p align="center">Very important: This function gets its data from time.ir, so it definitely needs an internet connection.
+Keep in mind that if the site’s policies or structure change in the future, the function might stop working properly since it depends on that site.
+But don’t worry—if that happens, I’ll make sure to update the function.</p>

 <h4 align="center">Give me some energy ⭐ by starring this repo, thank you!</h4>
 <br>